elbse/elbse/README.md

 # 👋 Hi, I'm **Elbse**

 I'm a Computer Science student passionate about building for the web and exploring emerging technologies.
-Currently learning **Laravel**, **Python**, and strengthening my backend development skills — while also exploring blockchain and decentralized systems.
+Currently learning **Laravel**, **Python**, and learning backend development skills — while also exploring blockchain and decentralized systems.

 ---